 - Heat balance control

-These types of systems number well over 500 around the world and can achieve temperature control of +/-1ºC throughout a product through precise energy input.
-The cost of microwave tempering 1 kg of product from -18°C to -2°C is around US$0.01 — microwave tempering costs are well documented:
+These types of systems number well over 500 around the world.
+They can achieve temperature control of +/-1ºC throughout a product through precise energy input.
+The cost of microwave tempering 1 kg of product from -18°C to -2°C is around US$0.0.
+Microwave tempering costs are well documented:

 - Electricity @ US$0.10/kWhr